houchengbin/OpenANE/README.md

-# OpenANE: The first open source framework specialized in Attributed Network Embedding (ANE)
+# OpenANE: The first Open source framework specialized in Attributed Network Embedding (ANE)
-We reproduce several ANE (Attributed Network Embedding) as well as PNE (Pure Network Embedding) methods in one framework, where they all share the same I/O and downstream tasks.
-We start this project based on the excellent project [OpenNE](https://github.com/thunlp/OpenNE) that integrates several PNE methods under the same framework.
-However, OpenANE not only integrates those PNE methods from OpenNE, but also provides the state-of-the-art ANE methods that consider both structural and attribute information during embedding.
+We reproduce several ANE (Attributed Network Embedding) as well as PNE (Pure Network Embedding) methods in one unified framework, where they all share the same I/O and downstream tasks.
+We start this project based on the excellent project [OpenNE](https://github.com/thunlp/OpenNE) that integrates several PNE methods under one unified framework.
+<br> OpenANE not only integrates those PNE methods that consider pure structural information, but also provides the state-of-the-art ANE methods that consider both structural and attribute information during embedding.

 Authors: Chengbin HOU chengbin.hou10@foxmail.com & Zeyu DONG 2018

 ## Motivation
-In many real-world scenarios, a network often comes with node attributes such as paper metadata in a citation network and user profiles in a social network.
-PNE methods that only consider structural information cannot make use of attribute information that may further improve the quality of node embeddings.
+In many real-world scenarios, a network often comes with node attributes such as paper metadata in a citation network, user profiles in a social network, and even node degrees in any pure networks.
+Unfortunately, PNE methods cannot make use of attribute information that may further improve the quality of node embeddings.
 <br> From engineering perspective, by offering more APIs to handle attribute information in graph.py and utils.py, OpenANE shall be very easy to use for embedding an attributed network.
-Of course, OpenANE can also deal with pure network by calling PNE methods, or by assigning all ones as the attributes and then calling ANE methods.
+Except attributed networks, OpenANE can also deal with pure networks by calling PNE methods, OR by assigning node degrees (or all-ones) as node attributes and then calling ANE methods.
+Therefore, to some extent, ANE methods can be regarded as a generalization of PNE methods.

 ## Methods
 [ABRW](https://github.com/houchengbin/ABRW),